-- 5.1 In most cases employees should report any concerns to his or her line manager verbally or in writing.
+5.1 In most cases employees should report any concerns to their line manager verbally or in writing providing any evidence to support the allegation/concern raised.
 If this is not practical in the circumstances, employees / others should report to any one of:

 - the Senior Managers

 - a member of the Executive Team

-- the Director of Care & Support
+- Head of Care & Support

 - the Group Chief Executive

 - the Company Secretary

 - the Chair of the Group Board

 - the Group's internal auditors (currently RSM who have a duty to report serious, material concerns to the Audit & Assurance Committee).

+- The Group's dedicated Whistleblowing inbox monitored by the Company Secretary, Governance Manager, Legal Services Manager, Head of People Services and Chair of Audit and Assurance.